grymmjack/qbjs-vscode-template/README.md

 >
 > `index.js` is linked via `<script>` tag in the `index.html` and so if you do
 > rename that file, you will need to modify `index.html` as well.

+## To copy to online qbjs.org
+1. Zip the project
+2. Go to qbjs.org
+3. Upload the zip file to the files pane
+4. Copy contents of `index.bas` into editor

 ### If you don't have qb2js for your platform...